Symmetry of some noncommutative sphere algebras: Introduction

 A feature of either method is that the $q$-deformed sphere need not be unique.
 For instance, the Podleś $2$-spheres form a family $\bS^2_{qc}$ with an extra parameter~$c$, as already noted.
 Calow and Matthes \cite{CalowM02} found a two-parameter family of $3$-spheres $\bS^3_{pq}$; and so~on.
 A useful catalogue of these and other quantum $2$-spheres and $3$-spheres was provided by Dąbrowski \cite{Dabrowski03}.
 At least two $q$-deformed $4$-spheres have been known for some time: one called $\bS^4_q$ was introduced in~\cite{DabrowskiLM01} as a suspension of $\rSU_q(2)$; another, designated $\Sg^4_q$, was obtained by Bonechi et~al in~\cite{BonechiCT02} from a $q$-deformation of the Hopf bundle $\bS^7 \to \bS^4$ whose total space has the coordinate algebra $\sA(\bS^7_q)$ already mentioned.

 In what follows, we consider $q$-deformations of odd-dimensional spheres, particularly the $7$-sphere $\bS^7$.
 By lack of uniqueness, the notation $\sA(\bS^{2m+1}_q)$ for their finitely generated algebras is ambiguous.
 We shall reserve it for the algebras of Vaksman and Soibelman, and denote by $\sO(\bS^7_q)$ the coordinate algebra of the ``symplectic'' $7$-sphere introduced by Landi, Pagani and Reina~\cite{LandiPR06}.
 That sphere was further studied by Brain and Landi in~\cite{BrainL12}, wherein the authors comment that these two quantized versions of $\bS^7_q$ ``appear to be different''.
-Indeed they are: our main result is that $\sA(\bS^7_q)$ does not support an algebra coaction of $\sA(\rSU_q(2))$ whereas (as is known) $\sO(\bS^7_q)$ does~so, therefore the two algebras cannot be isomorphic.
+Indeed they are: our main result, Theorem~\ref{th:non-isomorphic} below, is that $\sA(\bS^7_q)$ does not support a ``first-degree'' algebra coaction of $\sA(\rSU_q(2))$ whereas (as is known) $\sO(\bS^7_q)$ does~so, and consequently the two algebras cannot be isomorphic.

 To that end, we consider a general family of possible (right) coactions of $\sA(\rSU_q(2))$ on the aforementioned sphere algebras, to see which algebras support such coactions and which do not.
 The classification of comodule algebras is of course a major undertaking; here we accomplish only a small piece of~it.
-Working with generators and relations, for now we only consider candidate coactions that are of first degree in the generators.
+Working with generators and relations, we only consider candidate coactions that are of first degree in the generators.
 This excludes, for instance, the right adjoint coaction of $\sA(\rSU_q(2))$ on itself, so it yields only a partial classification; but it will be enough to answer the question of Brain and Landi.

 It should be noted that the $4$-sphere $\Sg^4_q$ in~\cite{BonechiCT02} does appear as the invariant subalgebra of a coaction of the \textit{coalgebra} $\sA(\rSU_q(2))$ on~$\sA(\bS^7_q)$, but at the price of distorting its \textit{algebra} structure.
 This example does not gainsay our current no-go theorem.